 For your convenience, write down the following information.
 If you call our Consumer Hotline, these are the first questions you will be asked.
-Smoke Alarm Model Number (located on back of alarm): Date Code (located on back of alarm): The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code.
+Date Code (located on back of alarm): The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code.
 Date of Purchase: Where Purchased: